Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Superconducting pairing states

-In order to understand the unconventional phase diagram of $\mathrm{CeRh_2As_2}$, we have to consider properties of the material that go beyond generic materials with $D_{4h}$ point group: (1) The material consists of relatively weakly coupled layers, (2) the inversion centers lie between these layers, and (3) the $\mathrm{Ce}$ \textit{f}-electrons carry a relatively large spectral weight close to the Fermi energy.
-The layered nature of the material suggests that the strongest (pairing) interactions are in plane.
-This observation together with the fact that the inversion centers are between the layers implies that any two pairing states that are only distinguished by their symmetry under inversion are close in energy \cite{khim_field-induced_2021, cavanagh_nonsymmorphic_2022}.
-Cavanagh \textit{et al}.\ \cite{cavanagh_nonsymmorphic_2022} find that the nonsymmorphic space group together with large density of states at the Fermi energy resulting from bands close to the Brillouin-zone boundaries also lead to near-degeneracy of such pairing states.
+In order to understand the unconventional phase diagram of CeRh\textsubscript{2}As\textsubscript{2}, we have to consider its properties that go beyond generic materials with $D_{4h}$ point group: (1) the material consists of relatively weakly coupled layers, (2) the inversion centers lie between these layers, and (3) the $\mathrm{Ce}$ \textit{f}-electrons carry a relatively large spectral weight close to the Fermi energy.

 The superconducting states are described by the $8\times 8$ Bogoliubov--de Gennes (BdG) Hamiltonian